Burns Chuckwagon from the Stampede Corral

-Burns Chuckwagon From the Stampede Corral is a Canadian variety television series which aired on CBC Television from 1954 to 1955.
+Burns Chuckwagon From the Stampede Corral was a Canadian variety television series.
+It aired on CBC Television from 1954 to 1955.

 Premise

-This Vancouver-produced western-themed series frequently featured musical artists such as Lorraine McAllister, Don Francks, Pat Kirkpatrick and Arnie Nelson.
-Comedian Barney Potts also made regular appearances, as did instrumental band The Rhythm Pals.
-Guests such as George Colangis (mandolin) and Wallie Peters (banjo) were sometimes seen on the series.
+Produced in Vancouver, Burns Chuckwagon was a western-themed variety series.
+Musical guest included Lorraine McAllister, Don Francks, Pat Kirkpatrick, Arnie Nelson and The Rhythm Pals.
+Comedian Barney Potts also made regular appearances.
+Mandolin player George Colangis and banjo player Wallie Peters were also guests.

 Scheduling

 This half-hour series was broadcast Wednesdays at 10:30 p.m.
 (Eastern) from 3 November 1954 to 29 June 1955.